emaloney/MBDataEnvironment/README.md

 The declaration above results in an `NSArray` containing the text literals specified.
 Notice that the inner `<Var>` tags do not take a `name` attribute, because an array is simply a list of unnamed values.

+###### Dictionary Values

 Mappings—which are `NSDictionary` instances—can be declared similarly, using the `type="map"` attribute.
-This sample declaration shows a mapping between state names and their corresponding postal codes:
+This declaration shows a mapping between state names and their corresponding postal codes:

 ```xml
 <Var name="statesToPostalCodes" type="map" mutable="F">